FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 However, the Board should act according to its obligations under the specific facts and circumstances it faces.

-This Policy applies to the Company’s Directors, Key Managerial Personnel and other employees.
+This Policy applies to the Company’s Directors, Key Managerial Personnel and other employees. - Objectives: This Policy is formulated with the following objectives:

 (i) To set the criteria for determining qualifications, positive attributes and independence of a director.